makrai/notes/vazquez-romero20-depress-speech-ensamb-cnn.md

     * the prediction of stress and cognitive load level [27,28]
     * detection of psycho pathologies, such as autism [29] or depression [30],
       * the topic of this paper
-* Conventional systems for speech-based health tasks consists of data-driven
+* Conventional systems for speech-based health tasks are data-driven
   * hand-crafted acoustic features eg pitch, prosody, loudness, rate of speech, and energies
   * machine-learning algorithm such as Logistic Regression,